1840 Seated Liberty Half Dime - No Drapery

 Description

 The 1840 Seated Liberty Half Dime - No Drapery is a dime produced at the Philadelphia Mint as part of the Seated Liberty Half Dimes 1837-1873 series.
-Total mintage reached 1.0 million.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination.
-Designed by Christian Gobrecht.
+With a mintage of 1.0 million, this is a less common issue — the highest mintage among 4 variants, accounting for 45% of the year's production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination.
+Drapery added to Liberty's elbow, creating a new subtype.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $63 to $1.1K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 1.34 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4321.
-The Seated Liberty Half Dime was the final five-cent silver coin.
-Transitional varieties with and without arrows at the date are collected by type.
-The 1870-S is a rarity with only one known example.
-New Orleans and San Francisco mint issues carry premiums.

 External References